 Term Definition Adverse Event (AE) Any untoward medical occurrence in a patient or clinical trial subject to whom a medicinal product has been administered including occurrences which are not necessarily caused by or related to that product.
 Adverse Reaction (AR) Any untoward and unintended response to an investigational medicinal product related to any dose administered.
-Unexpected Adverse Reaction An adverse reaction, the nature or severity of which is not (UAR) consistent with the information about the medicinal product in question set out in the Investigator Brochure for that product.
-Serious Adverse Event (SAE) or Respectively any adverse event, adverse reaction or unexpected Serious Adverse Reaction adverse reaction that: (SAR) or Suspected results in death Unexpected Serious Adverse is life-threatening Reaction (SUSAR) requires hospitalisation or prolongation of existing hospitalisation • results in persistent or significant disability or incapacity consists of a congenital anomaly or birth defect
+Unexpected Adverse Reaction (UAR) An adverse reaction, the nature or severity of which is not consistent with the information about the medicinal product in question set out in the Investigator Brochure for that product.
+Serious Adverse Event (SAE) or Serious Adverse Reaction (SAR) or Suspected Unexpected Serious Adverse Reaction (SUSAR) Respectively any adverse event, adverse reaction or unexpected adverse reaction that: results in death is life-threatening requires hospitalisation or prolongation of existin hospitalisation results in persistent or significant disability or incapacity consists of a congenital anomaly or birth defect